Post Update 10/28/2022, First Published: Apr 15, 2020.

 At first, these ambient light and half-mirror, “powered” reflex sights were confined to artillery and aircraft.
 They were simply too bulky and too daylight-dependent for small arms use.
 After World War Two, reflective optics were offered for sporting guns but were not considered suitable for individual military weapons.

 The first “red dot” in relatively wide military use was actually an Armson OEG (occluded eye gunsight), a fiber optic presenting a bright dot to the dominant eye but occluding the target from it.
-The occlusion guaranteed a high contrast aiming point, while the non-dominant eye would see the target and the brain would superimpose the two for a sight picture.
+The occlusion guaranteed a high-contrast aiming point, while the non-dominant eye would see the target, and the brain would superimpose the two for a sight picture.
 Although useful for short-range aiming and quick in use, OEG sights did not gain overwhelming popularity.

 Advantages: efficient use of battery power, rapid target acquisition, lightweight, unlimited eye relief.
-The arbitrary eye placement distance is greatly helpful with the use of red dots on handguns.
+The arbitrary eye placement distance is greatly helpful with using red dots on handguns.
 These sights are tolerant of off-center eye placement too, but they are not parallax-free.
 The amount of point of impact shift can be negligible and can be as much as 10 MOA, depending on the sight and the distance.
-Usually, the shift angle is greater up close, translating into less actual point of impact offset: good enough for defensive work.
+Usually, the shift angle is greater up close, translating into a less actual point of impact offset: good enough for defensive work.
 Open emitter sights are lighter and offer wider fields of view, while tube sights better protect the emitter lens from dust and water droplets which would distort or attenuate the LED forming the reticle.
 Originally, red dots were limited to very simple reticles, but more sophisticated rangefinding reticles have recently become available at some cost in battery life.

 Today, the battery life in the tens of thousands of hours is typical for red dots, so that’s not a serious issue.
 The main disadvantage: the curved half-mirror causes reticle distortion for shooters with astigmatism.
 Most people have some astigmatism in their eyesight: the eye doesn’t focus on horizontal and vertical lines quite the same way.
 Between the pupil being contracted in bright light and corrective lenses, we don’t normally see the effect much.
-In low light, with the pupils open all the way, or in the peripheral vision where the corrective glasses aren’t as effective, astigmatism becomes more prominent and the nice sharp red dot suddenly turns into a vertical line or a fuzzy blob, making precise aiming impossible.
+In low light, with the pupils open all the way, or in the peripheral vision where the corrective glasses aren’t as effective, astigmatism becomes more prominent, and the nice sharp red dot suddenly turns into a vertical line or a fuzzy blob, making precise aiming impossible.
 For people with near-perfect eyesight, that’s not a problem, while most older users would be affected.

 Oleg Volk is a creative director working mainly in firearms advertising.
 A great fan of America and the right to bear arms, he uses his photography to support the right of every individual to self-determination and independence.
 To that end, he is also a big fan of firearms.